 This uniform consists of a frock style coat and trousers.
-Both are of jean cloth and thought to be early products of the Porter Industrial School for Girls in Charleston, SC.
-These rare textiles certainly merit conservation.
-Bomar enrolled as a private in the Washington Light Infantry Co.
-A Infantry Battalion of Hampton Legion June 12, 1861.
-He was wounded at First Manassas/Bull Run and was a Sgt. when discharged.
-Another record says he enlisted in Co.
-B.
+Both are made of jean cloth with buff or yellow fabric tape at the coat collar and on the outside seam of the trousers.
+The uniform is a product of the Porter Industrial School for Girls in Charleston, SC.
+Bomar enrolled in the Washington Light Infantry Co.
+A Infantry Battalion of Hampton Legion on June 12, 1861.
+He was wounded at First Manassas/Bull Run and was a sergeant when discharged due to his injuries in October 1861.

-Many of you may know him as Mary Boykin Chesnut’s husband.
-Born in Camden, SC, he served numerous terms in the SC house and senate and was elected to US Senate in 1858.
+Chesnut’s double breasted frock coat is made of a wool/cotton blend fabric with off-white cuffs and collar.
+Chesnut was born in Camden, SC, and he served numerous terms in the SC house and senate and was elected to US Senate in 1858.
 He was an aide to General Beauregard at Fort Sumter, a member of the Provisional Confederate Congress, and eventually served on the staff of Confederate President Jefferson Davis.
 Appointed to brigadier general in 1864, his place in SC military history is well noted.